-2nd Ebola death in Uganda after outbreak crosses border

-KAMPALA, Uganda (AP) — A second person infected with the Ebola virus has died in Uganda, the health ministry said Thursday, after a family exposed to the disease quietly crossed the border from Congo.
+Congo pastor likely sparked Ebola outbreak spread to Uganda

-The first cross-border cases in this Ebola outbreak — the second-deadliest in history — have prompted a World Health Organization expert committee to meet on Friday to discuss whether to declare a global health emergency .
+The first cross-border cases in this Ebola outbreak — the second-deadliest in history — have prompted the WHO expert committee to again consider declaring a global health emergency after twice deciding against it.
 Such declarations almost always boost attention and donor funding.

-Uganda health ministry spokesman Emmanuel Ainebyoona confirmed the death of the 50-year-old woman overnight.
-Her 5-year-old grandson was the first confirmed death from Ebola in Uganda on Wednesday.
-The boy’s 3-year-old brother also is infected.

-Congo’s health ministry said all members of the Congolese-Ugandan family have agreed to be repatriated to Congo for experimental treatments as part of clinical trials.
-There is no licensed treatment for the hemorrhagic fever which can spread quickly via close contact with bodily fluids of those infected and can be fatal in up to 90% of cases.
+Ryan said there is no evidence Ebola is spreading within Uganda and that authorities have contained the virus to the family.
+He said 27 people who may have been exposed are being followed.
+Ugandan authorities said three suspected Ebola cases not related to the family were awaiting test results.

 More than 1,400 people have died in this outbreak declared in August in eastern Congo, one of the world’s most turbulent regions, where rebel attacks and resistance by community members wary of authorities have badly hampered Ebola containment work.